ChinSekYi/vision-pipeline-dataset-cleaner/README.md

 # Vision Pipeline Dataset Cleaner

-Automated pipeline curating 1,147 raw images → 171 high-quality person crops.
+Automated pipeline curating 1,147 raw images to a final set of 171 high-quality, full-body images of people, with most advertisements and mannequins filtered out.
+A small number of ads or mannequins may remain due to pipeline limitations.
+The pipeline achieves 96.4% precision on the final, curated dataset.

 ## Quick Start